 The INSPIRE Directive should form a blueprint for developing an SDI for cultural heritage datasets to demonstrate the need for and potential of a coordinated approach not only for archaeologists but the wider society.
 This will inform the evidence base to develop a manifesto for implementing a spatial data strategy for archaeological datasets.
 One channel for preparing a manifesto and strategy would be establishing a working group on spatial data under the auspices of the EAC, ideally jointly with the EAA and Computer Applications and Quantitative Methods in Archaeology.

 This paper developed from presentations held by the authors at the EAA2017 conference in Maastricht (30 August – 2 September 2017) in the session “Mapping our heritage.
 Towards a sustainable future for digital spatial information and technologies in archaeological heritage management”, organized by Philip Verhagen, Niels van Manen, Loup Bernard and Isto Huvila.
 Some of the presentations are available online (EAA 2019).
 Verhagen and Van Manen gratefully acknowledge the support of CLUE+, the Research Institute for Culture, Cognition and Heritage at Vrije Universiteit Amsterdam in organising this session.
-This paper was further made possible through the support of the COST Action ARKWORK (2019).
+This paper is further based upon work from the COST Action ARKWORK (2019), supported by COST (European Cooperation in Science and Technology).
 Huvila’s work was partially supported by the Archaeological Information in the Digital Society project (ARKDIS) project funded by the Swedish Research Council Grant 340-2012-5751.

 The authors have no competing interests to declare.

 ArchAIDE.
 2019.
 Archeo revolution is coming.
 Available at http://www.archaide.eu/ [Last accessed 20 April 2019].